Union minister Ram Vilas Paswan passes away

 He was the Minister for Consumer Affairs, Food and Public Distribution.

 Chirag Paswan tweeted, “Papa…you are not in this world today but I know no matter where you are, you will always be with me.
-Miss you papa.
+Miss you papa.”
+PTI